fbeltrao/AzureFunctionExtensions/Readme.md

 ### Creating a custom output binding

 Creating a custom binding requires a [few steps](https://github.com/Azure/azure-webjobs-sdk/wiki/Creating-custom-input-and-output-bindings):
-1. Implement the attribute that glues the IAsyncCollector to your code
+1. Implement the attribute that tells the Azure Function host about your binding.
 ```CSharp
 /// <summary>
 /// Binds a function parameter to write to Redis